 The Processor Multiplexor Bus is capable of driving 14 loads (not including the built-in Teletype and Display interfaces).
-The overall length of the bus is not to exceed the three copper slots available in the basic chassis, plus a 914 mm (36") cable, plus 16 copper slots, plus a 17-183 or a 17-224 or a 127 mm (15") cable.
+The overall length of the bus is not to exceed the three copper slots available in the basic chassis, plus a 36 inch cable, plus 16 copper slots, plus a 17-183 or a 17-224 or a 5 inch cable.